Twathik/live-chat-wundergraph-Mantine-next.js/README.md

 127.0.0.1 storage.live.chat.local
 ```

-6- the server should be reachable from
+6- The server should be reachable from

 ```
 http://live.chat.local
 ```

-7- There are Two already created users in the keycloak server
+Two users have been created from stage 2

 ```
-- "user1" with password "user1"
+- user1 password user1
-- "user2" with password "user2"
+- user2 password user2
 ```

 Open two navigators, or an incognito with a regular session in your favorite navigator to try out the live functionality